 To be eligible for the program, you must:

-- have earned/will earn a Bachelor's degree in nursing from an accredited nursing program between December 2019 and June 2020
+- Have earned/will earn a Bachelor's degree in nursing from an accredited nursing program

 - Be eligible to obtain Connecticut licensure within three months of being hired

 Yes, all of our Graduate Nurse Residents are paid.
 Specific salary information and details about other benefits will be provided during the interview and hiring process.

 To apply for the Graduate Nurse Residency Program, please click here to access our job application system, where you can also view all open Middlesex Health jobs

 Middlesex Health is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center's Commission on Accreditation in Practice Transitions Programs.